oracle/graphpipe-py/README.md

 converting between flatbuffers and python types, a client for making calls to graphpipe services, and some simple examples.

+To learn more about GraphPipe, see our [documentation](https://oracle.github.io/graphpipe/)

 ## Build

 You can install from pypi like so: